Certificate in Commercial Drawing & Design

 This module introduces specification writing as a professional documentation skill.
 Students learn how to describe materials, finishes, and execution requirements in a structured way so that drawings are supported by clear written instructions that reduce ambiguity during construction.

-Module 6 — Commercial Architecture Studio Project (Capstone)
+Module 6 — Commercial Architecture Studio Project

 This final module is the studio component of the course.
 Students are given a commercial design brief and must apply the full workflow taught throughout the program.
 Students are required to: